karmab/kcli/doc/index.md

 Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one).

-The samples directory contains examples to get you started.
+The [kcli-plans repo](https://github.com/karmab/kcli-plans) contains samples to get you started, along with plans for projects i often use (openshift, kubevirt,openstack, ovirt, ...) .

 The description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.